NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Banshee Cry.md

-**Trigger** A creature within 30 feet Casts a Spell that has a verbal component or Activates an Item using a command Activation
+**Trigger** A creature within 30 feet Casts a Spell or Activates an Item using a concentrate Activation

 * * *

-**Effect** You set off a firework to explode with a loud screech near the creature.
-The creature must attempt a Will save.
+**Effect** You expend 1 fireworks display or 3 versatile vials to set off a firework that explodes with a loud screech near the creature.
+The creature must attempt a Will check save.

 * * *